 Family Fun at Marin County Beaches

 My family loves to go to the beach, and there are plenty of places to do this in and around Marin.
-While many of the beaches along the Pacific Ocean are unsuitable for swimming, there are also many beaches that are ideal spots for swimming, wading, and splashing in the water, especially on warm spring, summer, and fall days.
+While many of the beaches along the Pacific Ocean are unsuitable for swimming, there are also many beaches that are ideal spots for swimming, wading, and splashing in the water, especially on warm summer (and also spring and fall) days.
 Here are some of our favorites.
 Click on the links for more info.

 A one-and-a-half mile hike takes you over bridges and sand dunes to this beach in the Point Reyes National Seashore.
 It's home to many shorebirds, including the endangered snowy plover.
 A great beach for playing in the sand, but not for swimming due to dangerous surf and rip currents.